bloxstreet/support/docs/hr-information/general-information.md

 :::

 ### <font color="#C21807">Conduct at BloxStreet</font>
-At BloxStreet, we place great importance on behavior, particularly in our services.
+BloxStreet places great importance on behavior, particularly in our services.
 Acting unprofessionally can have a negative impact on our establishment and HR team.

 __Expectations:__
 - All HRs are expected to use grammar in BloxStreet's games and ban reasons.